Skip to content

 No Data Found

-In 2024, the number of employees in both the hostels and in the administration increased: A total of 624 employees were employed in 386 annual full-time positions.
+In 2025, the number of employees in both the hostels and in the administration increased slightly.
+However, the number of full-time positions remained virtually the same.

 Wage policy